 Distribution of respondents according to their technological Gap

 The findings regarding percentage distribution of respondents according to their technological gap is considered in Table 2.
-The data introduce that the majority (97.00 %) respondents of Chhattisgarh was found to have technological gap in seed treatment followed by 96.00 per cent respondents in bio-fertilizer application, followed by 85.00 per cent, 81.00 per cent and 80.00 per cent respondents were having technological gap in SRI method, selection of rice variety, seed rate and disease management, respectively.
+The data introduce that the majority (97.00 %) respondents of Chhattisgarh was found to have technological gap in seed treatment followed by 96.00 % respondents in bio-fertilizer application, followed by 85.00 %, 81.00 % and 80.00 % respondents were having technological gap in SRI method, selection of rice variety, seed rate and disease management, respectively.

 Table 2: Percentage distribution of respondents according to their technological gap